-Ranked in the top ten for architecture schools in the western United States, the architecture program of the School of Design and Construction offers a unique architectural education through both our undergraduate and graduate degrees.
+The architecture program in the School of Design and Construction offers a unique architectural education through both our undergraduate and graduate degrees.
 Our program is highly integrated, providing students with disciplinary as well as collaborative skills that are needed to succeed in the profession.

 Our Bachelor of Science in Architectural Studies (BS Arch) is our four-year, non-accredited degree.
 This program provides a foundation in architecture through intensive studio and technical courses as well as integrated courses and experiences with allied disciplines.
 The undergraduate degree is designed for those who anticipate continuing their professional educations through accredited graduate programs, or who may choose to work in architecturally related fields.